spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ## Provision VMs
-Once the VM template is ready, you can clone it to provision VMs.
-Note that these VMs will act as Edge hosts during cluster deployment.
-The next steps will use the [GOVC](https://github.com/vmware/govmomi/tree/main/govc#govc) tool to clone the VM template and provision VMs.
+Once Packer creates the VM template, you can use the template when provisioning VMs.
+In the next steps, you will use the [GOVC](https://github.com/vmware/govmomi/tree/main/govc#govc) tool to deploy a VMs and reference the VM template that Packer created.
+Keep in mind that the VM instances you are deploying are simulating bare metal devices.

-GOVC will also require the same VMWare vCenter details as environment variables, as you defined earlier in the **.packerenv** file.
+GOVC requires the same VMWare vCenter details as the environment variables you defined earlier in the **.packerenv** file.
 Use the following command to source the **.packerenv** file and echo one of the variables to ensure the variables are accessible on your host machine.
 <br />

 ```bash